Frank Pastore: Death

 That same day, he was critically injured on the Foothill (210) Freeway in Duarte, California, when a woman from Glendora, California, driving a Hyundai Sonata, collided with his Honda VTX 1800, throwing him off the motorcycle.
 He was hospitalized in critical condition with serious head injuries.

 Less than a month later, on December 17, 2012, Pastore died from pneumonia and other complications of his injuries.
-Pastore is survived by his wife, Gina, children Frank Jr. and Christina, and one grandchild.
+Pastore was survived by his wife, Gina, children Frank Jr. and Christina, and one grandchild.